ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The majority of what you want will come from the minority of what you do. — Gary Keller
+> **Citacao:** The highest level of wisdom is when you not only accept but love adversity. — Maxime Lagace

 fim do arquivo